DustinJSilk/reactive-trader/README.md

 - Setup strategy updating intervals
 - Figure out the thresholds problem mentioned above
 - Setup backtesting for the whole bot.
-- Add a UI layer to see running stats
+- Log and display trading results / stats
 - Add proper logging
 - Begin paper trading
+- Add a UI layer to see running stats
 - Begin live trading
 - Run a Genetic algorithm on this app to find the ultimate perfect settings.
 - Profit.